instructor-ai/instructor/docs/prompting/zero_shot/self_ask.md

 class FollowupQuestion(BaseModel):
     question: str = Field(
         ...,
-        description="""This is a follow up question
-        that the user needs to answer.""",
+        description="""Question to be answered""",
     )
     answer: str = Field(
         ...,
-        description="""This is the
-        answer to the above question.""",
+        description="Answer to the Follow Up Question",
     )

-class Response(BaseModel):
+class SelfAskResponse(BaseModel):
     follow_up_questions: list[FollowupQuestion] = Field(
         ...,
-        description="""These are a list of question and answer pairs that are required to be answered in order to answer the original question.""",
+        description="""A list of question and
+            answer pairs that are required to be answered in order to answer the original question.""",